ChrisW-priv/PersonalVault/projects/Sales Partner Assistant.md

 </node>
 ```

-So create a lot of nodes and
+So create a lot of nodes.

+But wait!
+This is chunking AND basic indexing in the same time, we need to split this:

+- split the html document recursively
+- process those chunks to extract as much info as possible
+- index the information